mickado82/multimediaApp/README.md

   Multimedia application dedicated to serve audio and video files from a dedicated server

  --------- V-2.6 ----------
+ - Grails version updated to 2.2.4
- - NUmber of videos in list increased
+ - Videos number in list increased
- - Videos sise is now displayed on the list
+ - Videos size is now displayed on the list
  - 'Home' menu btn has been removed as it was useless

  --------- V-2.5 ----------